nebuly-ai/optimate/apps/accelerate/speedster/README.md

 > on your environment before proceeding to the next step, please install it from this
 > [link](https://pytorch.org/get-started/locally/).

-For more details on the installation step, please visit [Installation](https://docs.nebuly.com/modules/speedster/installation).
+For more details on how to install Speedster, please visit our [Installation](https://docs.nebuly.com/modules/speedster/installation) guide.

 # Quick start